fernandojunior/simple-parse-app/README.md

 Run
 ===

-Just set up your Facebook App ID and Parse.org init keys in "www/config.js"
+Just set up your Facebook App ID and Parse.org init keys in "www/config.js".
+For using openFB, checkout openfb folder.